 Raven, otherwise known as Rachel Roth, is a prominent member of the Teen Titans, and an extremely powerful telekentic.
 She’s the daughter of a demon overlord and a human woman, and managed to find solace with her friends in the Teen Titans.

-With Halloween around the corner, Costume SuperCenter teamed up with cosplayere Uncanny Megan to create a step by step tutorial so that you can cosplay as Raven yourself!
-Halloween is a dark an d brooding holiday, so why not become a dark and brooding character!
+With Halloween around the corner, Costume SuperCenter teamed up with cosplayer Uncanny Megan to create a step by step tutorial so that you can cosplay as Raven yourself!
+Halloween is a dark and brooding holiday, so why not become a dark and brooding character!
+You can also check out our great selection of other superhero costumes.

 This tutorial will help walk you through the steps of making a Raven costume.
 It will highlight all the construction steps and include links to anything else you might need!